Access Hotline will provide resources for describing & improving access in venues, with sample language, translations, & more.

 VENUES

-Fill out the short venue form to submit your venue's access links or to request help describing your space.
-Please include access info on your website & social media; on IG, you can do this by pinning an "Access" highlight to the top of your profile (like @comeforever_!).
+Fill out the venue form to submit your venue's access links or to request help describing your space.
+Please include access info on your website & social media; on IG, you can do this by pinning an "Access" highlight to the top of your profile — like @8ballcommunity!

 VOLUNTEERS

-Fill out the short volunteer form to help out.
+Fill out the volunteer form to help out.
 Disabled music lovers, folks with language skills, programmers, designers, print shop hookups all welcome; let us know how you can help!
-(The goal is to get funding to compensate disabled consultants; we're working on it!)

 MORE THAN RAMPS

-Access is about more than flat entry: Madison Square Garden has elevators, but plenty of people can't safely enter the arena because of their biometric surveillance.
-The priority is for folks to share the basics––are there stairs; can wheelchair users enter the space & restroom; what's the age policy; how do people get in touch with questions––but we hope over time you'll reflect on other ways your space is or is not accessible, & share that in your access statements, too.
+Access is about more than flat entry: Madison Square Garden has elevators, but plenty of people can't safely enter the arena because of the biometric surveillance.
+The priority is for folks to share the basics — are there stairs; can wheelchair users enter the space & restroom; how do people get in touch with questions — but we hope over time you'll reflect on other ways your space is or is not accessible, & share that in your access statements, too.
 Other examples of access affordances include free water, materials in multiple languages, discounted & "no one turned away for lack of funds" (notaflof) pricing, harm reduction resources, air purifiers, closed captioning, masks, livestreams, audio description, all-gender restrooms, seating, & more!

 EXAMPLES